bootphon/topography/README.md

 ### Building from source

-To install this package, it is recommend to create a dedicated virtual environment with conda.
+To install this package, it is recommended to create a dedicated virtual environment with conda.

 ```bash
 conda create -f environment.yml